OpusCapita/properties/README.md

 You'll get 'properties' binary file installed into /one/two/tree folder (corresponding message will be printed to stdout) **P.S.** If you don't define PROPERTIES_TARGET_DIR then installation will be performed into random temporary folder (which is not what you want)

+# Development

+## How to release
+- commit changes locally
+- look at `git tag` for the latest one; use incremented value in the next step
+- `git tag v1.0.0-rc9` (whatever the next tag after the existing latest one)
+- `git push --tags`